Keyboard shortcuts

 Estimates water consumption associated with cloud usage, producing three columns:

-water_consumption_stress_area_l– the total water consumption (water_cooling_l+water_electricity_production_l) attributed to regions under high or extremely high water stress (Aqueduct 4.0 baseline water stress category ≥ 3).
+• water_consumption_stress_area_l – the total water consumption (water_cooling_l + water_electricity_production_l) attributed to regions under high or extremely high water stress (Aqueduct 4.0 baseline water stress category ≥ 3).
 This field is only populated when the electricity grid zone for the region has a water stress category of 3 (High) or 4 (Extremely High); it is absent otherwise.
 Water stress categories are derived from the WRI Aqueduct 4.0 dataset.
 The World Resource Institute’s Aqueduct tool is licensed through Creative Commons.
-The data has been extracted and mapped to the ElectricityMaps region code.
+The data has been extracted and mapped to cloud provider region codes.

 Output columns: water_cooling_l, water_electricity_production_l, and water_consumption_stress_area_l.

 Provides an estimate of energy used for networking in and out of data centres.
-Unlike ccf.Networking which applies a single flat coefficient, this module distinguishes between three transfer types with separate coefficients (in kWh/Gb):
+The module distinguishes between three transfer types with separate coefficients (in kWh/Gb):

 The coefficients are taken from the Boavizta Cloud Emissions Working Group and can be overridden via the network_coefficients_kwh_gb configuration map.